-Google: What impact will Continuos Scroll have on Site Impressions?
+Google: What impact will Continuous Scroll have on Site Impressions?

 Kaushal Thakkar is the Founder and MD of Infidigit.
 He has developed award-winning search strategies for various organizations, ranging from large enterprise and e-commerce websites to small and medium-sized businesses.
 Before Infidigit, he was leading digital marketing, product, and eCommerce initiatives at Myntra (a Walmart Company), Times Group, ICICI Group, Tata Group.
 Being an engineer and product manager in his earlier days, he loves to hack growth for websites via technical SEO strategies.
 He is a speaker at various forums and a Pro bono guest lecturer on Organic Search, Digital Marketing, Analytics & eCommerce.
 In X @

-Google: What impact will Continuos Scroll have on Site Impressions?
+Google: What impact will Continuous Scroll have on Site Impressions?

 0